CloudStar2077/baby-tools-shop/README.md

 For a simular purpose create the `.gitignore`.
 This contains everything to ignore uploading into the repository.
 Basicly files which are automatically generated, local (database, settings), secret or doesn't belong in the repository.

-Its time to build the image by typing
+Build the image by typing
 ```bash
 cd /baby-tools-shop
 docker build -t bts-app -f Dockerfile .  # "-t" for tag the image with a name